NicolaeIotu/racepacks/README.md

     // the setup object
     setup,

-    // output results/test in table format (the summary is always in table format)
+    // output results per test in table format (the summary is always in table format)
     // default: true
     true,